aliirz1992/base-guild-ali/README.md

 # base-guild-ali
 hello base guild!
 base is everything!
-base app is my favorite daily app to do some trade BASE IS UNSTOPPABLE
+base app is my favorite daily app to do some trade!
+BASE IS UNSTOPPABLE!
+Base App bf, Base App gf!